When the best care matters...

 Receiving a cancer diagnosis is, without exception, a very difficult time for both individuals and their families.
 Whether patients are dealing with breast, lung, prostate, or other cancer diagnoses, comprehensive cancer care means that you have access to top-notch oncology specialists, oncology certified nurses, advanced treatment options, leading-edge technology and a full range of resources to care for you and your family both medically and emotionally.

-Cancer services offer radiation therapy and chemotherapy patients the convenience of having a consultation and treatment coordination in one location.
+Cancer services offer radiation therapy and chemotherapy patients the convenience of having a consultation and treatment coordination in one location, St. Anthony Regional Cancer Center.
 The treatment area at St. Anthony is designed for patients, to ease their anxiety and offer a familiar, comfortable setting.
 In addition to radiation therapy and chemotherapy, additional cancer services including surgery oncology treatment and support resources help patients and their families as they journey through the fight against cancer.

 - Registered Dietitians work with each patient who begins chemotherapy or radiation therapy at St. Anthony.
 The patient’s weight is tracked and dietitians are available for any concerns that may arise throughout treatment.
 Consultation with a dietitian can help patients who experience unintentional weight gain or loss, loss of appetite, nausea/vomiting, constipation, diarrhea, altered tastes, dry mouth, or difficulty swallowing while undergoing treatment.
 Dietitians also work with patients to plan for coping with both the good days and bad days of treatment.